leopoldkwok/housemate/README.md

-> Coming soon:
+###Coming soon to Housemate:
-> * Automatic updates when your flatmates pay their bills (using Web Sockets)
+* Automatic updates when your flatmates pay their bills (using Web Sockets)
-> * Email invites for people who haven't yet created a Housemate account to join your flat (using Mailgun)
+* Email invites for people who haven't yet created a Housemate account to join your flat (using Mailgun)
-> * Text message reminders that payday is coming up (using Twilio)
+* Text message reminders that payday is coming up (using Twilio)
-> * Integrating month-to-month interface
+* Integrating month-to-month interface